mia-platform/documentation/docs/fast_data/what_is_fast_data.md

 Mia-Platform Fast Data implements its own data management logic that lets you save time during setup.
 We are talking about **No Code / Low Code (NC/LC)** functionalities.
 This system leverages two core principles: No Code Fast Data and Low Code Fast Data.

 With **No Code** functionality, you can configure your project quickly with minimal manual intervention.
-From version 10.6.0 onward, enabling the No Code feature (which may require coordination with your System Administrator) allows you to define relationships between projections within the ER Schema.
+From Mia-Platform Console v10.6.0 onward, enabling the No Code feature (which may require coordination with your System Administrator) allows you to define relationships between projections within the ER Schema.
 With **Low Code**, you only need to:
 1. Define relationships between Projections in the ER Schema.
 2. Specify which projection changes trigger updates to specific Single Views.